 From the amazing oak savanna in Minneapolis to the more recently-protected massive Hampton Woods in Dakota County, perhaps you've visited, read about or volunteered at an FMR conservation and restoration site.

 But while many people are familiar with the fact that we work to protect and restore important natural areas and habitat, even the longest-standing FMR members and volunteers wonder where, exactly, we work.

-Housed on the Land Conservation page, this google map shows FMR’s 37 active restoration sites displayed by primary habitat (prairie, forest or oak savanna) or project-type (raingardens or turtle nest protection).
+Housed on the Land Conservation page, this google map shows FMR’s three dozen-plus active restoration sites displayed by primary habitat (prairie, forest or oak savanna) or project-type (raingardens or turtle nest protection).